-2) You may have to remove the existing storage controller and hard disk by clicking the controller removal button as shown below.
-Remember, by removing the controller and hard disk from the virtual machine, we are not deleting the existing virtual hard disk (VDI) file.
+2) You may have to remove the existing storage controller and hard disk by clicking the remove button, as shown below.
+Remember, by removing the controller and hard disk from the virtual machine; we are not deleting the existing virtual hard disk (VDI) file.
 It will remain at the location.

-4) As I mentioned earlier, it supports AHCI type only, so you can’t play with it.
-Add hard disk button from the SATA controller and select the existing hard disk.
+4) As mentioned earlier, it supports AHCI type only, so you can’t play with it.
+Add the hard disk button from the SATA controller and select the existing hard disk.

-For example, when you convert a physical machine which is running with the SATA controllers, to Virtual as mentioned in my earlier post, you can try it with SATA controllers in VirtualBox.
+For example, when you convert a physical machine running with the SATA controller to the virtual environment, as mentioned in an earlier post, you can try it with the SATA controller option in VirtualBox.

 1) First, add the controller with the following command

 VBoxManage storagectl OSX –name “SATA Controller” –add sata –controller IntelAHCI